aiven/aiven-docs/docs/platform/concepts/billing-groups.md

 Aiven credits are also assigned to a billing group and are automatically used to cover charges of any project assigned to that billing group.

-To access billing groups, you must be a super admin or account owner.
+To access billing groups in the Aiven Console, you must be a super admin or account owner.

 You can also track spending by exporting cost information to business intelligence tools using the [invoice